CallumLovekin28/FiltrFindr/WEB14203-Callum-Lovekin.md

 ### Introduction

-Over the course of these projects I have learned not only alot about design but also myself and what I wish to persue in my future career.
-The last couple months have been a great taster of different elements of design and coding and getting to work with people from a different industry.
+Over the course of this project I have been pushed in terms of my coding ability which has been challenging but also interesting.
+I have had to filter through code to find I have one semi colon out of place which stopped everything from working.
+It's been tedious.

-Over the two projects I was working in a group of photography students and 2 web students, we collaborated together to created both a rebrand of a company and an image library.
-These were both very hands on projects which I enjoyed and put my strengths into.
+But overall this project has pushed me and I have enjoyed it, it has giving me a chance to refresh my memory on CSS, HTML and Javascript.
+Creating our own databases and a form that pushes data to it was enjoyable, getting the data to show up on our sites was a challenge but we got there.

 ### App Links